mttcrn/polimi-CSE-notes/Human & Physical aspects of Security.md

   It is the unauthorized interference with or alteration of equipment or assets.
   It is the most pervasive attack.
 It means to "touch or make changes to something when you should not, especially when this is illegal".
 Common devices that block access to something are often not meant to stop an indefinitely long attack.
 - **Repudiation**:
-  In physical security contexts, repudiation involves the attacker's ability to deny having performed an action, particularly when access logs or histories are incomplete.
+  In physical security contexts, repudiation involves the attacker's ability to deny having performed an action, particularly when access logs or historian are incomplete.
   It is meaningful only if there is history of events.
 It is particularly relevant since the attacker needs to be physically present within the premises.
 - **Information Disclosure**.
   While often seen as a digital threat, in a physical context it involves the unauthorized exposure of sensitive information through physical media or environments.